Vector valued de Branges spaces, CNU contractions and functional models

 \section{Introduction}

 L. de Branges introduced the Hilbert spaces of entire functions through three fundamental axioms, which are now known as de Branges spaces.
 Motivated by the classical scalar valued Paley-Wiener spaces, de Branges studied spaces of scalar valued entire functions, beginning with his seminal work \cite{brange} and applied it to problems in inverse spectral theory for canonical differential systems.
 A comprehensive treatment can be found in his monograph \cite{Brange}.
-These spaces were later generalized to the vector valued set up of entire and meromorphic functions in his subsequent works (see \cite{Branges 1}, \cite{Branges 2}, \cite{Branges 3}).
+These spaces were later generalized to the vector valued set up of entire and meromorphic functions in his subsequent works (see \cite{Branges 1}, \cite{Branges 2}, \cite{Branges 3}, \cite{Branges 4}).
 These spaces of entire functions have close connections with the M. G. Krein's theory of entire operators with finite and equal, as well as infinite, deficiency indices (see \cite{kreinlect}).

 The de Branges spaces of $\mathbb{C}^n$ valued entire functions corresponding to matrix valued reproducing kernels have been studied extensively by Arov and Dym in their work.
 These spaces are found to have applications to various analytical problems, including direct and inverse problems for canonical differential systems and Dirac-Krein systems, prediction theory for stationary Gaussian processes and inverse spectral problems for Feller-Krein string equation (see \cite{DM76}).
 A comprehensive treatment can be found in their excellent monographs (see \cite{ArD08}, \cite{multi}).
 The connection between these de Branges spaces and M. G. Krein's class of entire operators with finite and equal deficiency indices was established in \cite{sarkar}.
-Derkach and Dym also studied the theory of entire symmetric and isometric operators in rigged de Branges-Pontryagin spaces of $\mathbb{C}^n$ valued entire functions (see \cite{dd2}, \cite{dd}, \cite{dd3}, \cite{dd4}).
-More recently, Dym in \cite{DymJFA} investigated the two classes of vector valued de Branges spaces, namely $\mathcal{H}(U)$ and $\mathcal{B}(\mathfrak{E})$ spaces in the framework of matrix valued reproducing kernels over both the upper half-plane and the unit disc.
+Recently, Derkach and Dym studied the theory of entire symmetric and isometric operators in rigged de Branges-Pontryagin spaces of $\mathbb{C}^n$ valued entire functions (see \cite{dd2}, \cite{dd}, \cite{dd3}, \cite{dd4}).
+Dym in \cite{DymJFA} investigated the two classes of vector valued de Branges spaces, namely $\mathcal{H}(U)$ and $\mathcal{B}(\mathfrak{E})$ spaces in the framework of matrix valued reproducing kernels over both the upper half-plane and the unit disc.
 More recently, Dhara and Dym in \cite{DD} established the connections between de Branges spaces of $\mathbb{C}^n$ valued entire functions in the setting of the open upper half plane and the open unit disc, with the solutions of truncated matrix Hamburger moment problem and the truncated matrix trigonometric moment problem, respectively.